Abhishek1103/EtherSamaj/README.md

 * Arranging immediate funds if required for persons in medical emergency.

 #### Implemntation Details
-The app is developed on *Blockchain* tecnology.
+* The app is developed on *Blockchain* tecnology.
-Desktop App developed on JAVA using Web3j interface on the infura ethereum-test network.
+* Desktop App developed on JAVA using Web3j interface on the infura ethereum-test network.

+#### How to Run the application
+* Currently the app will run only on Linux systems.
+* Python 3.5.x or above must be present in the system.

+##### Instructions
+* You would need an infura-rinkeby token to connect to the Ethereum test network.
+You can get your token [ here ](https://infura.io/signup)
+* Fork the repository and clone it on your system.
+* Open the project in an IDE.
+* Write your Token in the MainUiController.java class.
+* Make the few necessary path changes in the code.
+* Run the project.
+* On signUp the application will create a wallet file which will contain all the information like public key, hashes of password etc.

+#### Feedback
+In case of any problems feel free to notify. :smiley: